APPLIED PHYSICS GROUP

 Ph.D. – Iowa State University

-Since joining City University of Hong Kong, Professor Wang has dedicated his efforts to establishing Hong Kong as an international hub for neutron scattering research.
-With the support from The Croucher Foundation, he started the biennial Croucher Summer Course on Neutron Scattering.
-He was also instrumental in launching the Gordon Research Conference series on Neutron Scattering, serving as the inaugural Chair in 2015.
-In addition, he and Professor Hesheng Chen of the Institute of High Energy Physics, Chinese Academy of Sciences, co-founded a joint laboratory on neutron scattering.
-The joint laboratory has received financial support from The Croucher Foundation, Hong Kong’s Research Grants Council, and the Chinese Academy of Sciences.
-In 2020, Professor Wang helped establish the Guangdong-Hong Kong-Macau Joint Laboratory on Neutron Scattering, serving as the Executive Director in Hong Kong.
-In the meanwhile, Professor Wang has maintained an active research portfolio.
-His current research interests include structure and dynamics in metallic glass, deformation behaviors in high entropy alloys, and magneto-elastic coupling in magnetic shape memory alloys.
+Since joining City University of Hong Kong, Prof. Wang has been committed to establishing Hong Kong as an international hub for neutron scattering research.
+With the support of The Croucher Foundation, he initiated the biennial Croucher Summer Course on Neutron Scattering.
+He was also instrumental in launching the Gordon Research Conference on Neutron Scattering, serving as the inaugural Chair in 2015.
+In addition, he and Prof. Hesheng Chen of the Institute of High Energy Physics, Chinese Academy of Sciences, co-founded a joint laboratory on neutron scattering.
+Furthermore, in 2020, he helped to establish the Guangdong-Hong Kong-Macau Joint Laboratory on Neutron Scattering, serving as the Executive Director in Hong Kong.
+The joint laboratories have received financial support from The Croucher Foundation, Hong Kong’s Research Grants Council, Guangdong Province, and the Chinese Academy of Sciences.
+In the meanwhile, Prof. Wang has maintained an active research portfolio.
+His current research focuses on structure and dynamics of metallic glass, and deformation behaviors of high entropy alloys.

 2021